Skip to main content

 India’s Digital Personal Data Protection Act was passed in early August of 2023.
 The law outlines the rights of data principals, obligations of data fiduciaries, and penalties for data breaches.
 It also introduces a special category called significant data fiduciaries.

 Unlike GDPR and other US privacy laws, India’s DPDP Act does not expressly define sensitive data.
-However, the central government may classify personal data into different categories in the future.
+DPDPA mandates verifiable consent for children and persons with disabilities.

 The Data Protection Board of India (DPB) is the enforcement authority under the DPDP Act.
 The act also designates the Telecom Disputes Settlement and Appellate Tribunal as the appellate authority.

-Data principal
+Data principal (data subject)

 A data principal is a person to whom the personal data relates.
 For children, their parents or legal guardians are the data principals, and for persons with disability, it is the legal guardian.

-Data fiduciary
+Data fiduciary (data controller)

 A data fiduciary is a person who controls the purpose and means of handling personal data.
 It can be a small business, a startup, or even a bank.